-- Tuberculosis can be a chronic bacterial infection that usually infects the lungs.
+- Tuberculosis is a bacterial infection that usually infects the lungs.

 - It may also affect the kidneys, spine, and brain.

-- A TB skin test can diagnose the disease before symptoms begin.
+- A TB skin test or a TB blood test can diagnose the disease.

 - Before your visit, write down questions you want answered.